Zentrum (association): Politics

-Relations with AfD
+Relations with the AfD

 The creation of Zentrum Automobil (ZA) pre-dated that of the Alternative for Germany (AfD).
 ZA originally rejected the industrial conflict.
 After a strategic shift to populism around 2015, it attracted the interest from the radical nationalist wing of the AfD, with the latter putting more effort into getting closer to ZA after the (successful for AfD) 2017 German federal elections.
 A conference in November of 2017 brought ZA and AfD together, with Jürgen Elsässer discussing a "new front" where the AfD will represent a political wing, and ZA the trade union one.
 Despite backing of ZA by Björn Höcke, André Poggenburg, and Dirk Spaniel (originally a Daimler engineer), the liberal wing of AfD pushed the executive to place ZA onto incompatibility list in October of 2021, due to the declared ZA's ‘right-wing extremist or neo-Nazi’ background.

 With AfD's right wing influence growing, the party had reconsidered its relation with the ZA.
 At the federal party conference of AfD in June 2022, Björn Höcke, along with other delegates, campaigned to remove the Zentrum from the party's "incompatibility list".
 Around 60 percent of the delegates agreed.
-With the AfD influence among the workers on the upswing, the party sees an opportunity to peel the laborers in the (deeply affected by the globalization) automotive industry) away from the established trade unions like Ver.di and IG Metall that traditionally maintain close relationships with the Social Democratic Party.
+With the AfD influence among the workers on the upswing, the party sees an opportunity to peel the laborers in the (deeply affected by the globalization automotive industry) away from the established trade unions like Ver.di and IG Metall that traditionally maintain close relationships with the Social Democratic Party.